JoAiHQ/n8n-nodes/README.md

 5. Optionally add filters for room, message content, or user email
 6. Activate the workflow

-The trigger will automatically register a webhook with your JoAI instance and start receiving real-time events.
+The trigger will automatically register a webhook with your JoAi instance and start receiving real-time events.

 ### Example Workflow